 "Making use of newly discovered sources, recent interviews with friends and lovers, and exhaustive research, a well-illustrated biography explores Crawford's long film career, from silent movies to television, and her turbulent private life, including relationships with her children."

-A tastefully presented picture book with full-page photos of Crawford throughout her life and film career (With the last photo in the book being from 1956).
+Webmaster's Opinion: A tastefully-presented picture book with full-page photos of Crawford throughout her life and film career (With the last photo in the book being from the year 1955).
 109 pages.

 "Joan Crawford: The Essential Biography explores the life and career of one of Hollywood's great dames.
 She was a leading film personality for more than fifty years, from her beginnings as a dancer in silent films of the 1920s, to her portrayals of working-class shop girls in the Depression thirties, to her Oscar-winning performances in classic films such as Mildred Pierce."